IEP Strategies

 ©Catherine Whitcher, LLC and Master IEP Coach® 1996-2024.
 All rights reserved. | Legal |

-Email Catherine • Services Available Nationwide • 815.302.1273
+Email • Services Available Nationwide • 815.302.1273

-You can become the Idea Bringer, Solution Finder, and Team Builder at your IEP table.
+Become the Idea Bringer, Solution Finder, and Team Builder at the IEP table for families who need you.